 4. Make Your Own Food from Scratch

-That instant gratification and convenience gets to the best of us, I know.
-We’re all busy and harried throughout the day and before we know it, it’s way past dinner time and on the brink of bed time.
+That instant gratification and convenience get to the best of us, I know.
+We’re all busy and harried throughout the day and before we know it, it’s way past dinner time and on the brink of bedtime.
 But, we haven’t eaten anything since noon.
-So, we do the same old song and dance… sit in a drive thru line, pick up food, scarf it down and get ready for bed.
+So, we do the same old song and dance… sit in a drive-thru line, pick up food, scarf it down and get ready for bed.

 5. Sit Down at Your Meals